surniaulula/wpsso/readme.txt

 = 3.45.1-dev.3 =

 (2017/06/28) Added new types to the list of available Schema types.
+Renamed the Schema for products from Product to IndividualProduct.
+Added a missing Open Graph type filter for WP e-Commerce product pages.

 = 3.45.0 =